abalakersky/cf-ansible-elk/README.md

 # cf-ansible-elk

-This repository contains required CloudFormation and Ansible scripts to create a single instance ins a VPC, install Ansible on that instance, then run Ansible Playbooks to create a second instance and install ELK on it.
+This repository contains required CloudFormation and Ansible scripts to create a single instance in a VPC, install Ansible on that instance, then run Ansible Playbooks to create a second instance and install ELK on it.

 ### Step by Step instructions